wrichiekkar/Handwriting-to-Text-Converter/README.md

 * Fun to use in a future project

 # Required
-* Add google credneitlas json file in same directory
+* Add google credentials json file in same directory
 * Add that file name to line 9